The Best Breweries, Brew Pubs and Craft Beer Bars in Toronto (Updated 2025)

 Halo Brewery

-img_20160605_134516Halo is a brand newcomer to the West End.
-Started by two home brewers the beer you’ll find is always interesting.
+img_20160605_134516Halo, Started by two home brewers, always has a beer you’ll find interesting.
 The only issue is their tap room is quite small.

 The space has a very laid back vibe and the staff are awesome.